 How to Join

-In order to be eligible to participate in fraternity or sorority recruitment activities, students must meet the following criteria.
+To be eligible to participate in fraternity or sorority recruitment activities, students must meet the following criteria:

-- Have earned 14 credit hours at Penn State OR 27 transfer credits OR be an Adult Learner
+- Have earned at least 14 credit hours at Penn State; or earned 27 transfer credits; or be considered an Adult Learner

 - AP, dual enrollment, and transfer credits do not apply